aldobatta/Dark_cluster/README.md

 The cluster @ Dark is not in the list of default clusters contained in *Flash4.5/sites/* so the command **./setup Sedov -auto** will create a generic Makefile and Makefile.h inside the folder *object* according to the OS of the cluster.

 3) Go to */Flash4.5/object/* and take a look at **Makefile.h**.
 It contains definitions of location and names of libraries  and compilers needed to compile Flash.
-This file must be edited to in order to compile Flash.
+This file must be edited in order to compile Flash.

 4) Download the **Makefile.h** from: